When it comes to investing, you can go it alone, turn to a pro or do some combination of the two.

-When it comes to paying for advice and management, you can pay by the hour, pay commissions whenever you buy or sell specific securities, or pay an annual fee based on the amount in your account.
+If you do decide to pay for management and advice, you’ll find it comes in three forms: You can pay by the hour, pay commissions whenever you buy or sell specific securities, or pay an annual fee based on the amount in your account.

 It’s the latter — paying a fee based on the value of an overall account — that’s the source of today’s question.